Ion chromatography: Procedure

 A multitude of different mediums are used for the stationary phase.
 Among the most common immobilized charged groups used are trimethylaminoethyl (TAM), triethylaminoethyl (TEAE), diethyl-2-hydroxypropylaminoethyl (QAE), aminoethyl (AE), diethylaminoethyl (DEAE), sulpho (S), sulphomethyl (SM), sulphopropyl (SP), carboxy (C), and carboxymethyl (CM).

 Successful packing of the column is an important aspect of ion chromatography.
 Stability and efficiency of a final column depends on packing methods, solvent used, and factors that affect mechanical properties of the column.
 In contrast to early inefficient dry- packing methods, wet slurry packing, in which particles that are suspended in an appropriate solvent are delivered into a column under pressure, shows significant improvement.
 Three different approaches can be employed in performing wet slurry packing: the balanced density method (solvent's density is about that of porous silica particles), the high viscosity method (a solvent of high viscosity is used), and the low viscosity slurry method (performed with low viscosity solvents).

-Polystyrene is used as a medium for ion- exchange.
+Polystyrene is used as a medium for ion-exchange.
 It is made from the polymerization of styrene with the use of divinylbenzene and benzoyl peroxide.
 Such exchangers form hydrophobic interactions with proteins which can be irreversible.
 Due to this property, polystyrene ion exchangers are not suitable for protein separation.
 They are used on the other hand for the separation of small molecules in amino acid separation and removal of salt from water.
 Polystyrene ion exchangers with large pores can be used for the separation of protein but must be coated with a hydrophilic substance.

-Cellulose based medium can be used for the separation of large molecules as they contain large pores.
+Cellulose based medium can be used for the separation of large molecules because they contain large pores.
 Protein binding in this medium is high and has low hydrophobic character.
 DEAE is an anion exchange matrix that is produced from a positive side group of diethylaminoethyl bound to cellulose or Sephadex.

 Agarose gel based medium contain large pores as well but their substitution ability is lower in comparison to dextrans.
 The ability of the medium to swell in liquid is based on the cross-linking of these substances, the pH and the ion concentrations of the buffers used.